How to write an interview article for a magazine

 - Hybrid: leave out the questions and combine narrative statements with direct quotes.

 You can stick with one of the first two perspectives for the entire article, or you can use the hybrid one depending on the dynamic and tone you want to give to the article.

 Also, make sure you have a strong start and ending as these are the pillars of your structure.
 Choose the most provocative questions and answers to be featured at the beginning and at the end so that this way you keep the interest of the reader from start to finish.
 Moreover, you can insert some of the main answers as quotes to break the article and make it less boring.

-Another thing to keep in mind is that the actual interview might be full of half sentences, unspoken words or sudden changes of topic.
-To make the interview readable, you’ll have to rephrase most sentences.
+Another thing to keep in mind is that the actual interview might be full of half sentences, unspoken words, or sudden changes of topic.
+When doing your after-call work reviewing video and notes of your conversation, you’ll inevitably realize something: to make the interview readable, you’ll have to rephrase most sentences.
 And when it comes to rephrasing, there’s a simple rule of thumb:

 Rephrase as much as you like, but don’t change the message.

 Nonetheless, try and make it attractive.
 Starting from the title and ending with the last answer, always keep in mind this: “How can I put things so that it’s appealing for the reader?”
 Look for the most interesting stuff and reorder the questions of the interview if needed so that you give readers the feeling that they have just read the story of a conversation and not a cold sharp interview.
 Add suggestive photos, insert quotes and let your emotions guide you.
 Remember, you’re in complete control at this point!

 Tip: Try to give the interview article some sort of narrative or structure, without making it too linear and logical.
 In the end, just ask yourself if it’s something you’d enjoy reading.